ThomasWeinert/Carica-XPath-Functions/README.md

 # XSLT Functions

 This is project tries to add [Xpath 2/3 functions](https://www.w3.org/TR/xpath-functions-31) to PHPs XSLTProcessor.
-It does not aim for a complete implementation.
-Just for some useful features.
+A complete implementation is impossible because some of the syntax is not available in XSLT 1.0.
+Still many useful features are possible.

 If you have a function that you would like to have added please open an issue.

 ## How it works:

-* Extend the `XSLTProcessor` with `Carica\XSLTFunctions\XSLTProcessor`
+* Extends the `XSLTProcessor` with `Carica\XSLTFunctions\XSLTProcessor`
 * Implements a callback for the XSLTProcessor to call specific PHP functions
-* Adds a stream wrapper to load XSLT templates that wrap callbacks as Xpath functions using EXSLT.
+* Adds a stream wrapper to load XSLT templates that wrap callbacks to PHP as Xpath functions using EXSLT or implement the function directly.

 # Usage

 1. Define the namespace for the function
 2. Import a module into your XSLT
 3. Call the Xpath function

+Step 2 is the difference to XSLT 2/3.
+You need to import the module template with the functions you would like to use.

 ## Examples